14islands/14islands-com-v2/app/blog/_posts/2016-08-16-phoenix-framework.md

 Using Rails has however always meant sacrificing performance to gain developer productivity.
 Ruby is a slow language and apps grow into big monoliths.

-{% include blog-quote.html quote="Do things that are worse for the machine, that make programs run slower, but widen the smile on a programmer’s face." author-image-src="/images/work/montgomery/rm-large.jpg" author-name="DHH, the creator of Rails about Ruby" author-link="https://twitter.com/chris_mccord" %}
+{% include blog-quote.html quote="Do things that are worse for the machine, that make programs run slower, but widen the smile on a programmer’s face." author-image-src="/images/work/montgomery/rm-large.jpg" author-name="DHH, the creator of Rails about the Ruby programming language" author-link="https://twitter.com/chris_mccord" %}

 [The Phoenix Framework](http://www.phoenixframework.org/){:target="_blank"} is both fast and productive.
 What came as a surprise was a massive benefit of underlying technologies, the Elixir programming language and the Erlang Virtual Machine.

 ## The Phoenix Framework

 Phoenix appears on the surface to be similar to Rails.
 It's a server-side MVC framework with same concepts such as migrations and generators.
 This makes it simpler for Rails developers to enter Phonenix.

-Be aware though, the internals are totally different.
+Be aware though, the internals of Phoenix are totally different.

 ### Going real-time